 I'm a neural engineer interested in machine learning applications in neuroscience and neurotechnology.
 My research has focused on neural decoding, audiovisual speech processing, visual and imagined speech representations, selective attention and multisensory processing deficits in autism.

-I'm currently working at Google [X] as an AI Resident, prototyping novel machine learning solutions to intractable real-world problems.
-Previously, I completed a postdoc at Albert Einstein College of Medicine, where I investigated the neural basis of impaired multisensory processing in children with autism.
-My dissertation work, conducted at Trinity College Dublin, led to the development of a MATLAB software package (mTRF Toolbox) for decoding stimulus information from neural signals.
+I'm currently an AI Resident at Google [X], prototyping novel machine learning solutions for an early-stage project.
+Previously, I completed a postdoc at Albert Einstein College of Medicine in New York, where I investigated the neural basis of impaired multisensory processing in children with autism.
+As prt of my doctoral research at Trinity College Dublin, I developed of an open-source system identification library (mTRF Toolbox) for decoding brain responses.

 You can contact me via email at mickcrosse [at] x [dot] team, or using any of the links below.